 In addition to offering you a project management software, Workzone also acts like your partner who offers to ‘guide, coach and cheer you on until you reach your project management happy place.’
 With Workzone, you can create task templates for all your routine project management processes.
 Although this sounds good, users criticize the usability and interface of the tool on Capterra.
 It seems like it’s not the best experience according to multiple reviews.

-Workzone comes with features like visual progress indicators, file-sharing (and revisioning and approval), project templates and timelines, editable Gantt charts, personalized to-do lists, email reminders and more.
+Workzone comes with features like visual progress indicators, file-sharing (and revisioning and approval), project templates and project timelines, editable Gantt charts, personalized to-do lists, email reminders, and more.